Child Abduction Lawyers London

 We can also assist you in alerting the police so that details of your child can be circulated to the relevant authorities such as all ports and border agents.

 In the situation where the parent you fear may abduct your child has dual citizenship, we can help you draft a letter to the embassy or consulate of any other country where the other parent may attempt to obtain a passport for your child.
 We can ask them not to issue a passport, although we cannot force them to do so.

-How Osbornes family solicitors can help recover an abducted child from a foreign country
+Contact Osbornes Law for help to recover an abducted child from a foreign country

 If your child has been taken to an EU country which subscribes to the Hague Convention or the European Convention, an application can be made to the country your child has been taken to for your child to be returned.